 - Atomic structure and the periodic table

-- Bonding, structure, and the properties of matter
+- Valency, Formulae and equations

-- Chemical changes
+- · Chemical changes, including acid reactions and metal reactivity

 The pupils will learn about the mathematics of chemistry and how we can quantify the rate and extent of reactions.
 They will also be introduced to the wonderful world of organic chemistry and how medicines begin to be synthesised.